PilotFish eiPlatform Regression System

 Please consult additional documentation on the eiDashboard to learn more about how to set it up.
 This guide will assume that the eiDashboard has already been set up and is able to be used with both eiPlatforms.

-Very little is needed to set up the eiPlatform Regression System, as it is designed to simply work out of the box.
+Very little is needed to set up the eiPlatform Regression System, as it is designed to simply work out-of-the-box.
 However, due to the powerful nature of the system, it is disabled by default in the eiPlatform.
 Therefore, the only piece of setup that needs to be done is changing the system settings to enable it.

 Please keep in mind that these settings do NOT start the Regression System, they simply allow it to be turned on whenever it is needed.

 All settings for the eiPlatform can be found in the eipServer.conf file.
-There are two settings that can be added to this file that affect the Regression System.
+There are three settings that can be added to this file that affect the Regression System.
 Please remember that the eiPlatform will need to be restarted after changing these settings.

 com.pilotfish.eip.regression.useRegression is used to enable or disable the entire system.
 Once set to “true”, it will be possible to activate and deactivate the Regression System while the eiPlatform is running.